-Massachusetts is facing the triple-threat from climate change, the loss of biodiversity, and the fact that the benefits of nature are not accessible to all of our residents.
-Massachusetts lacks a significant statewide funding mechanism for nature conservation, and existing state-level programs are underfunded and oversubscribed.
-As a result, Massachusetts lacks sustainable and reliable resources to meet the Commonwealth's goals of 1) protecting, managing, and restoring nature in order to reach net zero by 2050 and 2) protecting 30% of the state by 2030 and 40% by 2050.
+Massachusetts is facing the triple-threat of impacts from climate change, the loss of biodiversity, and inequitable distribution of the benefits of nature.
+Massachusetts lacks a significant statewide funding mechanism for land conservation, and existing state-level programs are either underfunded or oversubscribed.
+As a result, Massachusetts lacks sustainable and reliable resources to meet the Commonwealth's goals of (1) protecting, managing, and restoring nature in order to reach net zero by 2050 and (2) protecting 30% of the state by 2030 and 40% by 2050.
+This conservation finance initiative would accomplish the following goals: